s-manguy/notes-app/README.md

   * reset the input and textarea value to '' or null by resetting the ref values when ending the POST, PUT requests and when canceling the changes);
 *
 ### Possible improvments in the future
-* fix the form at the top to make it accessible at any moment;
+* fix the form at the top to make it accessible at any moment on the desk top and tablet versions;
-* note color selector depending on the theme of the note;
+* note color selector depending on the theme of the note.
-* scroll to form when selecting notes.

 ## Result